lljb3/Corp-Full-Theme/README.md

 2. Switch from RequireJS to Webpack!

 3. Streamline the way to include a custom post type in your child theme!

+## What's new in 3.7.2?

+1. Tested PHP 7.2!
+All sites should be at least 7.1 but preferably 7.2!

+2. Updated Layerslider and recommended plugin list.

+3. Styling updates across the board.

 ## What's new in 3.7.1?